Lavaver/Shiwulu-OpenDownload/README-EN.md

 > The standard command to run a jar file is ``java -jar [filename].jar``
 3. Enter the download link and the save path in the interface, and click the start button to begin the download.
+> The download process requires an internet connection.

+> The multi-threaded download speed of the downloader depends on the bandwidth limit.
+If the bandwidth limit is low, it will have a slight impact on the download speed.

+> If using a mobile hotspot, it is recommended to use a USB wired hotspot connection.
+When the network status of the carrier fluctuates significantly, it will severely affect the download speed.

 ## Notes